 If anything, “Let’s Scare Jessica to Death” once again proves that, in the world of horror films, frazzled and psychologically fragile city folk should avoid rural solitude as a means of recuperation at all costs.
 Farmhouses spell trouble with a capital “T.”

-Buoyed by a convincing lead performance from Zohra Lampert as the just-released-from-a-mental-institution Jessica and some groovy early '70s facial hair, the backdrop of this surreal, slow-burning thriller is an apple farm situated on a sleepy island off the coast of Connecticut — an island that’s home to a beguiling redheaded lady-drifter who also happens to be a vampiric 19th century bride.
+Buoyed by a convincing lead performance from Zohra Lampert as the just-released-from-a-mental-institution Jessica, the backdrop of this slow-burning thriller is an apple farm situated on a sleepy island off the coast of Connecticut — an island that’s home to a beguiling redheaded lady-drifter who also happens to be a vampiric 19th century bride.
 (Or it all in Jessica’s head?)

-The fact that poor, paranoia-racked Jessica is tormented by a husband-seducing hippie vampire on a rural farm on an island with sporadic ferry service only elevates the claustrophobic, trapped-in-the-middle-of-nowhere terror.
+The fact that paranoia-racked Jessica is tormented by a husband-seducing hippie vampire on a rural farm on an island with sporadic ferry service only elevates the trapped-in-the-middle-of-nowhere terror.
 It’s a rural horror movie double-whammy.
-Relatively obscure but beloved by horror aficionados, “Let’s Scare Jessica to Death” serves as an intriguing companion film to the game-changing “Night of the Living Dead,” released just three years earlier.
+Relatively obscure but beloved by horror aficionados, “Let’s Scare Jessica to Death” serves as an intriguing companion film to “Night of the Living Dead,” released just three years earlier.

 'The Messengers' (2007)

-Poor Kristen Stewart … the girl seems to get herself involved in supernatural mumbo-jumbo no matter where she moves to "start fresh," as they say.
+Poor Kristen Stewart … the girl seems to get herself involved in supernatural mumbo-jumbo no matter where she moves to "start fresh."

 In this pre-“Twilight” offering, Stewart joins Dylan McDermott and Penelope Ann Miller as the Solomon family, a Chicago clan that’s escaped the city and taken up residence on a North Dakota farm to grow sunflowers and heal the psychic wounds of the past.
 Go figure that the creaky old farmhouse they’ve just moved into is teeming with the restless ghosts of the home’s previous occupants who were (also go figure) brutally murdered by a mysterious assailant.